 Professor Debapriya Sarkar was recently published in The Sundial, Arizona State University’s Center for Medieval and Renaissance Studies’ publication.
 Professor Sarkar is an Assistant Professor of English and Maritime Studies at the Avery Point campus.
+Congratulations!

 Professor Brenda Jo Brueggemann was recognized as the Society for Disability Studies’ 2020 Senior Scholar.
 Creating an intersection between Rhetoric & Composition and Deaf Studies in her works, Brueggemann has contributed greatly to the breadth of Disability Studies and its interdisciplinary nature.
 Her mentorship and encouragement of future Disability Studies and Rhetoric scholars only further […]

 Matthew Jones (PhD ’20) has accepted a permanent Lecturer position at the University of Florida’s University Writing Program.
 In addition to teaching advanced writing courses for the department, he will be working with universities across the globe to establish deeper international partnerships between various academic institutions.
+Congratulations, Matthew!

 The Department of English would like to give a big congratulations to Mia Yanosy, ’21 (CLAS), a senior English major who recently won a 2021 AWP Intro Journals Award in Fiction for her story, titled “The Most Ordinary Thing.”
 The Intro Journals Project, run by the Association of Writers & Writer Programs (or AWP), is […]

 Professor Anna Mae Duane was featured in Smithsonian Magazine for her work on James McCune Smith and others.
 The article touches on the inspiring relationship between Smith and his classmate, which the professor outlines in her book Educated for Freedom: The Incredible Story of Two Fugitive Schoolboys who Grew Up to Change a Nation.
+Congratulations, Anna!